openharmony/docs/en/application-dev/reference/apis/js-apis-bundleManager.md

 ### bundleManager.getAbilityLabel

-getAbilityLabel(bundleName: string, moduleName: string, abilityName: string, callback: AsyncCallback\<string>): void;
+getAbilityLabel(bundleName: string, moduleName: string, abilityName: string, callback: AsyncCallback\<string>): void

 Obtains the ability label based on the given bundle name, module name, and ability name.
 This API uses an asynchronous callback to return the result.